Simpson Bay Lagoon: Environment

 The protected waters of this lagoon provide significant seagrass and mangrove habitats, well known juvenile reef fish recruitment areas which likely feed the marine protected areas of Man of War Shoal Marine Park of St. Maarten and the Reserve Naturelle de Saint-Martin.

 Mullet Pond is a section of the Simpson Bay Lagoon which still contains a substantial portion of Red Mangroves Rhizophora mangle.
 It has been a protected Ramsar site since 2014.

 Studies have shown that land-based sewage wastewater entering the Lagoon has resulted in bacterial levels far exceeding acceptable norms.
 Research by Environmental Protection in the Caribbean (EPIC) on lagoon and watershed water quality has shown that enterococci bacterial levels exceeded allowable levels in 96% (n=26) of samples.
 Land-based sites were found to be more polluted than the Lagoon, indicating that a significant portion of contamination originates from the land and not just from boats.

 With only two narrow channels which permit the flow of fresh water into this large body of water, certain urbanized areas of the lagoon, such as Cole Bay and Marigot, do not experience sufficient water flow to remove or dilute pollutants.
 High pollution areas therefore frequently exhibit murky or brown water with a foul odor and excessive algal growth and eutrophication.

 The presence of invasive species, such as the seagrass H. stipulacea, poses additional threats to the lagoon environment.

 Economy

 St. Maarten's marine industry, centered around the Lagoon, represents 12.5% of the island economy, compared to 9.5% for the Hotel and Restaurant industry (Central Bureau of Statistics).
 The calm waters of the lagoon make it a safe harbor for vessels seeking repairs, supplies, and protection from hurricanes.
 The megayacht charter industry is a conspicuous aspect of the yachting sector.

+Major economic events are the yachting high season (winter), the Caribbean Multihull Challenge (regatta) in the first days of February and the St. Maarten Heineken Regatta in early March.